CANCÚN WTO MINISTERIAL 2003: BRIEFING NOTES

-Geographical indications 2:extending the “higher level of protection” beyond wines and spirits back to top
+Geographical indications 2:extending the “higher level of protection” beyond wines and spirits

 A number of countries want to negotiate extending to other products the higher level of protection (Article 23) currently given to wines and spirits.
 Others oppose the move, and the debate in the TRIPS Council has included the question of whether the Doha Declaration provides a mandate for negotiations.

 The issue is linked to the agriculture negotiations.
 Some countries have said that progress in this aspect of geographical indications would make it easier for them to agree to a significant deal in agriculture.
 Others reject the view that the Doha Declaration makes this part of the balance of the negotiations.
 At the same time, the European Union has also proposed negotiating the protection of specific names of specific agricultural products as part of the agriculture negotiations.

 The Doha Declaration notes that the TRIPS Council will handle this under the declaration’s paragraph 12 (which deals with implementation issues).
 Paragraph 12 says “negotiations on outstanding implementation issues shall be an integral part” of the Doha work programme.
 Where there is not a specific negotiating mandate in the Doha Declaration, implementation issues “shall be addressed as a matter of priority by the relevant WTO bodies, which shall report to the Trade Negotiations Committee [TNC], established under paragraph 46 below, by the end of 2002 for appropriate action.”